ericfinger/brainfuck/README.md

 - [X] Get the basic interpreter working
 - [X] Write Tests
 - [X] Rewrite in safe Rust
-- [X] Remove the panic by requiring a program in the constructor (thus preventing bad states)?
+- [X] Remove the panic by requiring a program in the constructor (thus preventing bad states)
 - [X] Refactor into mod
-- [X] Cache while-loop "jump points" (maybe even ahead of time?)
-(Would allow us to catch "openEndedWhile.bf" and "headlessWhile.bf" / mismatched brackets in general)
+- [X] Cache while-loop "jump points"
-- [X] Parse programs / allow comments in brainfuck files (ignore stuff after ; when parsing)
+- [X] Parse programs / allow comments in brainfuck files (ignore stuff after ';' and '#' when parsing)
 - [ ] Better Error-handling, backtraces for when bf programs crash etc.
 - [ ] Better config management (Disable comments etc)
 - [ ] Dynamically grow Memory/prevent overflow of Memory Pointer (we can statically find the needed size by analysing the program?)